Have you ever felt the need to defend the value and price of your product and service?

 A few years ago I took a taxi home from work.
 On the way home the driver and I started a conversation, and that’s when he told me he doesn’t like to carry female passengers.

-His reason for this bias toward female passengers:
+And what’s his reason for this bias toward female passengers?

 “They always try to talk down the price,” he said.